 Morning tuition school will be available if there is enough student interest.
 If you would like to take SEVEN classes rather than six, please pick up a Tuition form at the registration table and review it with your parents/guardians.
 The fee for the extra course is $300.
 Cash or a check for this amount must accompany your registration and should be brought in person to Mrs. Cook in the Counseling Suite so a receipt can be written.
 Students will be placed in any zero hour course that his or her schedule allows.

 Registering for flex schedule or zero period does not guarantee a parking space.

 CHOOSE YOUR COURSES CAREFULLY.
-There are course descriptions for each course in the planning guide.
-Click here to review the Walton High School online Advanced Placement Booklet that will give more detailed information regarding the requirements and demands of specific AP classes.
+There are course descriptions for each course in Academic Planning Guide.
+Come back soon to review the Walton High School online Advanced Placement Booklet that will give more detailed information regarding the requirements and demands of specific AP classes.

 It is not possible for you to try out a course to determine if it is right for you.
 You cannot change levels or electives once the semester begins.
 After the 10th day of the semester, any course dropped will receive a grade of a 10 on your official transcript.

 Course selections are changed for the following reasons only:

 If you failed or have not had the prerequisite for the particular course